EPICS-synApps/support/docs/synApps.md

     In a complete job of fitting synApps to an IOC's hardware, all of the following files will be touched:

+    > `xxx/iocBoot/ioc*/st.cmd.*`
-    > `xxx/iocBoot/ioc*/st.cmd.*`This is the ioc's startup script, and it loads the other .cmd files `xxx/iocBoot/ioc*/examples/*.iocsh`
+    * This is the ioc's startup script, and it loads the other .cmd files
+    > `xxx/iocBoot/ioc*/examples/*.iocsh`
-    > `xxx/iocBoot/ioc*/substitutions/*.substitutions`Example command files that can be invoked by st.cmd `xxx/iocBoot/ioc*/auto_positions.req`
+    * Example command files that can be invoked by st.cmd
+    > `xxx/iocBoot/ioc*/substitutions/*.substitutions`
+    > 'xxx/iocBoot/ioc*/auto_positions.req`
-    > `xxx/iocBoot/ioc*/auto_settings.req`specifies PV's to be saved periodically during operation, and restored automatically when the ioc is rebooted.
+    * `xxx/iocBoot/ioc*/auto_settings.req`specifies PV's to be saved periodically during operation, and restored automatically when the ioc is rebooted.
 (But note that you can have these files constructed for you during the boot process.
 See [autosaveBuild](https://htmlpreview.github.io/?https://github.com/epics-modules/autosave/blob/R5-10/documentation/autoSaveRestore.html#autosaveBuild) in the autosave documentation.) `xxx/iocBoot/ioc*/saveData.req`identifies PV's used by the saveData software, sscan records to be monitored for data, and PV's whose values are to be included in all scan-data files. `xxx/iocBoot/ioc*/bootParms`a copy of the boot parameters (in case the IOC processor crashes in a way that erases nonvolatile memory)

     __In more detail__